 - Correct breathing difficulties caused by a deviated septum or other structural irregularities

 During your initial consultation with Dr. Godek, he will perform a comprehensive evaluation of your nose, taking into account its aesthetic balance among other facial features and any functional problems you may be experiencing.
 If rhinoplasty is right for your needs, Dr. Godek will create your personalized treatment plan and go over it with you in detail.
-In many cases, Dr. Godek can utilize an advanced imaging technology called Mirror® 3D, which can show you a high-definition view of the potential results of your rhinoplasty procedure and help Dr. Godek visualize your ultimate treatment goals.

 Open vs. Closed Rhinoplasty